History of penicillin: Deep submergence

 A notebook page signed by Dorothy Fennell Alexander.
 The circled strain, PS46 (later known as NRRL 1951), was the top performer.

 Until May 1943, almost all penicillin was produced using the shallow-pan method pioneered by the Oxford team, but NRRL mycologist Kenneth Bryan Raper experimented with deep submergence production, in which penicillin mould was grown in a vat instead of a shallow dish.
 The initial results were disappointing; penicillin cultured in this manner yielded only three to four Oxford units per cubic centimetre, compared to twenty for surface cultures.
 He got the help of U.S. Army's Air Transport Command to search for similar mould in different parts of the world.
 Good moulds were found in samples from Chongqing, Bombay and Cape Town.
 The best sample, however, was from a cantaloupe sold in a Peoria fruit market in 1943.
-The mould was identified as Penicillium chrysogenum and designated as NRRL 1951 or cantaloupe strain.
+The mould was identified as Penicillium chrysogenum and designated as "NRRL 1951" or "cantaloupe strain".
 The spores may have escaped from the NRRL.
 (Note: On 17 August 2021, Illinois Governor J. B. Pritzker signed a bill designating it as the official State Microbe of Illinois.)
 (Note: There is a popular story that Mary K. Hunt (or Mary Hunt Stevens), a staff member of Raper's, collected the mould; for which she had been popularised as "Mouldy Mary".
-But Raper remarked this story as a "folklore" and that the fruit was delivered to the lab by a woman from the Peoria fruit market.)
+But Raper considered this story was a "folklore" and that the fruit was delivered to the lab by a woman from the Peoria fruit market.)

 Between 1941 and 1943, Moyer, Coghill and Raper developed methods for industrialized penicillin production and isolated higher-yielding strains of the Penicillium fungus.
 To improve upon that strain, researchers at the Carnegie Institution of Washington subjected NRRL 1951 to X-rays to produce a mutant strain designated X-1612 that produced 300 milligrams of penicillin per litre of mould culture, twice as much as NRRL 1951.
 In turn, researchers at the University of Wisconsin used ultraviolet radiation on X-1612 to produce a strain designated Q-176.
 This produced more than twice the penicillin of X-1612, but in the form of the less desirable penicillin K. (Note: See for the different forms of penicillin.)
 Phenylacetic acid was added to switch it to producing the highly potent penicillin G. This strain could produce up to 550 milligrams of penicillin per litre.